jomkwankalayasingern29-rgb/Hjj/README.md

                 if hrp then
                     local myPos = hrp.Position

-                    -- ปรับใช้วิธีวนลูปเฉพาะ ProximityPrompt ใน Workspace (เร็วกว่า และไม่กินความจุเครื่อง)
-                    for _, prompt in ipairs(Workspace:GetDescendants()) do
+                    for i = #cachedPrompts, 1, -1 do
                         if not autoHarvestEnabled then break end
+                        local prompt = cachedPrompts[i]

-                        if prompt:IsA("ProximityPrompt") and prompt.Enabled then
-                            local part = prompt.Parent
+                        if prompt and prompt.Parent and prompt.Enabled then local part = prompt.Parent
-                            if part and part:IsA("BasePart") then
+                            if part:IsA("BasePart") then
-                                -- คำนวณระยะ 2D (ไม่คิดความสูง) ไม่เกิน 50 Studs
                                 local dist2D = math.sqrt((myPos.X - part.Position.X)^2 + (myPos.Z - part.Position.Z)^2)

                                 if dist2D <= 50 and isValidHarvestTarget(part, prompt) then